-Tourists can embark on a cultural journey through the top 10 most beautiful historical sites of Nepal, including the ancient Kathmandu Durbar Square, the birthplace of Buddha in Lumbini, and the stunning architecture of Bhaktapur Durbar Square.
-Explore Nepal’s heritage today.
+A cultural journey can be started by tourists through the top 10 most beautiful historical sites in Nepal.
+This includes the ancient Kathmandu Durbar Square, the birthplace of Buddha in Lumbini, and the stunning architecture of Bhaktapur Durbar Square.

 Some details about the top 10 historical sites in Nepal for tourists: